Formatting Tips for Your Curriculum Vitae

-Font Choice and Font Size: Do not use ornate fonts that are difficult to read; Times New Roman, Arial, Calibri, or a similar font is best.
+Font Choice and Font Size: There's no need to use ornate fonts that are difficult to read; Times New Roman, Arial, Calibri, or fonts similar to these are best.
 Your font size should be between 10 and 12 points, although your name and the section headings can be a little larger and/or bolded.

 Format: However you decide to organize the sections of your CV, be sure to keep each section uniform.
 For example, if you put the name of one organization in italics, every organization name must be in italics.
 If you include a sentence or two about your accomplishments in a particular position, fellowship, etc., make a bulleted list of each accomplishment.
 This will keep your CV organized and easy to read.

 Accuracy: Be sure to edit your CV before sending it.
 Check spelling, grammar, tenses, names of companies and people, etc. Have a friend or career services counselor check over your CV as well.

 Not all CVs look the same.
 You may choose to include only some of these sections because others do not apply to your background or your industry.
 Include what seems appropriate for your area of specialty.

 Contact Information: At the top of your CV, include your name and contact information (address, phone number, email address, etc.).
 Outside of the US, many CVs include even more personal information, such as gender, date of birth, marital status, and even names of children.
 Unless you are applying to a job outside of the United States, there's no need to include that information.